Urbanworld: BK Edition

 BLURRED LINES: ARTISTRY & ACTIVISM

-Urbanworld and its partners will present a conversation with a collection of women representing various vantage points of creativity, each of who approaches their work through an activist lens.
-These accomplished women will explore and engage in dialogue around their respective journeys as creators, as well as how they manifest activism through their artistic and cultural work in both the community and global arenas.
+Urbanworld and its partners presented a dynamic conversation with a trio of women representing various vantage points of creativity, each of who approaches their work through an activist lens.
+These accomplished women organically explored and engage in dialogue around their respective journeys as creators, as well as how they manifest activism through their artistic and cultural work in both the community and global arenas.

 Award Winning Filmmaker & Curator, Schomburg Center for Research & Black Culture